valeriewilson/franklin/README.md

 ## Concept

+A web application that tracks events, tasks, and transportation to / between events.

 The user should be able to:
 * Work with tasks and events in one place
 * Correlate events with tasks, places, and people